Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 The drawbacks with CUDA-based transcription is the size and complexity of packages to install (pytorch may cause many other errors, needs more testing).

-The greatest is that these models are multilingual (there are English-only models, but they're out of the scope of this experiment.)
+The greatest in Whisper is that these models are multilingual (there are English-only models, but they're out of the scope of this experiment.)

-You can try using CUDA-compatible GPUs on your computer for speeding up the transcription, if proper CUDA-drivers are installed.
+You can try using CUDA-compatible GPUs on your computer for speeding up the transcription (if latest drivers are installed).
 It really speeds up the results, but the memory size of the GPU will be a severe limiting factor.
-E.g. a ten-year-old GeForce 750 Ti with 2 GB of RAM is not enough for the medium model.
+E.g. a ten-year-old GeForce 750 Ti with 2 GB of RAM is not enough for the medium model, which is not a problem when using CPU for transcription.

-The "transcription prompt" (which uses the initial prompt) does not seem to be very helpful at the moment.
-It should be a prompt, helping the model transcribe more precisely a list of words (vocabulary, e.g. proper nouns, technical terms etc.) in the audio.
+The "transcription prompt" (using the `initial prompt` of Whisper) is just mildly useful.
+It may help the model in transcribing more precisely a specific list of words in the audio (vocabulary, e.g. proper nouns like persons' or organisations' names, technical terms etc.).

 See also: